PM urges people to get Covid jab despite concerns over potential side effects | Press and Journal

 A number of countries have suspended the use of the jab among younger people.

+“So I am confident that we will be able to meet our target of mid-April offering the vaccine to all over-50s and then end of July offering the vaccine to all adults.”

+Meanwhile he said the MHRA looks “very closely” at reports of adverse reactions to the vaccines.

-The MHRA has said it identified 30 cases of rare blood clot events out of 18.1 million doses of the jab administered up to and including March 24.
+The agency has said it identified 30 cases of rare blood clot events out of 18.1 million doses of the jab administered up to and including March 24.

 There have been seven deaths among the 30 cases.